-The fair use doctrine recognizes that rigid application of copyright laws in certain cases would be unfair or may inappropriately stifle creativity or stop people from creating original works, which would harm the public.
-So, the doctrine allows people to use someone else’s copyrighted work without permission in certain circumstances.
-Common examples include: criticism, commentary, news reporting, teaching, scholarship and research.
+Laws across the globe recognize that strict application of copyright laws in certain cases may be unfair or may inappropriately stifle creativity or stop people from creating original works, which would harm the public.
+These laws allow people to use, under certain circumstances, someone else's copyrighted work.
+Common examples include use for the purpose of criticism, commentary, parody, satire, news reporting, teaching, education and research.

 Though it's often difficult to know if a particular use of copyrighted work is a fair use, the law offers some factors you can consider:

 Does the use transform or change the original work by adding new meaning, context or expression?
-Using a fashion photograph to discuss the amount of photo editing used in the photograph is more likely to be fair use than if the photograph were used without comment.
+Using a fashion photograph to discuss the amount of photo editing used in the photograph is more likely to be fair use than simply posting the photograph without comment.
 Parodies may be fair use if they imitate a work in a way that criticizes or comments on the original work.